by Michael Corcoran

 Walt brought in the mail that day and the newest issue of Elle magazine had arrived.
 In a moment of weakness he took it into the bathroom and whacked off to it.
 The subscription card fell into the sink just as he finished, but Walt didn’t think much of it and threw the card into the trash.

 When Sally came home and emptied the receptacle, she found the card with the stream of DNA on it and busted Walt.
 Oh, man, did she let him have it!
 But instead of throwing things around like the last time, she used words.
-“The only time you’ve ever given me an orgasm was when I imagined my aerobics instructor fucking me.
-And now I’m going to fuck him for real.”
-Oh, she gave it to him.
+“You remember that day I picked you up at the airport for the first time?
+I fucked my aerobics instructor the night before.
+And I’m going to fuck him again tomorrow!”
 She crossed a line there and Walt realized they could never go back.

 “You know who you’ve been fucking the past year and a half?”
 Walt said, not backing down for once.
 “A guy who shit in your kitchen last night!”
 That’s all he had.

 Walt moved out and got his own apartment, with his anger and justification over the split with Sally slowly giving into devastating heartsickness.
-The breakup with Sally, he finally realized, was all his fault.
+The breakup, he finally realized, was all his fault.
 He lost the love of his life because he couldn’t keep his hand off his dick.
 How pathetic!